KVingh/Data-Analysis-and-Insights-from-Global-Terrorism-Database/README.md

 ### Major Attacks Trend:

-[Insert image/link to the scatterplot here]

 - The plot showed a gradual increase in major attacks from the 1970s until the early 2000s, followed by relative stability.
 - However, recent years saw a sharp increase in major attacks, with a significant spike in 2014 and 2015.

 ### Minor Attacks Trend:

-[Insert image/link to the scatterplot here]

 - The plot displayed a steady increase in minor attacks from the 1970s until the early 2000s, followed by relative stability.
 - Recent years also witnessed a sudden surge in minor attacks, similar to the trend in major attacks.